Sciroccogti/seu-unirobot-mirror/README.md

 ## Description

 This project contains a controller, some debug tools and some scripts for seu-robocup kidszie team.
-The controller and debug tools are written in c++.
-The scripts are written in python.
+The controller and debug tools are written in C++.
+The scripts are written in Python3.

 ## Build tools
 * cmake >= 3.12